OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/fa/splits.md

 ---
 title: splits
-description: This page provides relevant information on stock splits and reverse split events since a company's IPO, referencing Yahoo Finance.
+description: "This page provides relevant information on stock splits and reverse split" events since a company's IPO, referencing Yahoo Finance.
 Example parameters for use in Python are illustrated.
 keywords: